paweljarosz/defarc/README.md

 	local board_name = defarc.get_board_name()
 ```

-### .get_notes([board])
+### get_board_notes([board])
 Returns a table with notes data of selected board data.
-This function returns a proper notes table if proper board_id or board_name is provided, otherwise it returns a notes table of saved/selected board_table.
+This function returns a proper notes table if proper board_id or board_name is provided, otherwise it returns a notes table of selected board_table.
+If there are no notes in the board, returns nil.

 * **PARAMETER:** `board` (string, optional) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)
 * **RETURNS:** `notes_table` (table) - a table with data regarding selected board notes - for each key (which is *note_id)*, value is a table with note data (with fields: *theme* (color of the note in Arcweave) and *content*)

 ```
-	local note_content = defarc.get_notes()["some-note-id"].content
+	local note_content = defarc.get_board_notes()["some-note-id"].content
 ```

-### .get_board_jumpers([board])
+### get_board_jumpers([board])
 Returns a table with jumpers data of selected board data.
-This function returns a proper jumpers table if proper board_id or board_name is provided, otherwise it returns a jumpers table of saved/selected board_table.
+This function returns a proper jumpers table if proper board_id or board_name is provided, otherwise it returns a jumpers table of selected board_table.
+If there are no jumpers in the board, returns nil.

 * **PARAMETER:** `board` (string, optional) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)
 * **RETURNS:** `jumpers_table` (table) - a table with data regarding selected board jumpers - for each key (which is *jumper_id*), value is an *element_id* to which the jumper links